wp-plugins/theatre/readme.txt

 __Productions and events__

-Theatre uses the _productions_ to group your _events_.
+Theatre uses _productions_ to group your _events_.

 Each production has it's own page and can have one or more events.

 Events don't have their own pages.
-They only appear on pages with event listing.
+They only appear on pages with event listings.

 So if you run a theatre then 'The Sound Of Music' is a _production_ and the show this weekend is an _event_.